Mangesh-P/ChatMessages/README.md

 - Implementing a well-engineered solution (as opposed to something that works by accident)
 - Making pragmatic technical decisions
 - Justifying the decisions you make

-Please don't publish your code online, as we intend to reuse this test.

-Good luck!